-- 1. Veterans and eligible spouses who are also recipients of public assistance, other low-income individuals, or individuals who are basic skills deficient. - 2.
+- 1. Veterans and eligible spouses who are also recipients of public assistance, other low-income individuals, or individuals who are basic skills deficient receive first priority for services with WIOA Adult formula funds for individualized career services and training services. - 2.
 Individuals who are not veterans or eligible spouses of veterans, but are a recipient of public assistance, other low-income individuals, or individuals who are basic skills deficient. - 3.
 Veterans and eligible spouses who are not included in a WIOA priority group but meet Title I Adult program eligibility. - 4.
 Additional priority populations identified by the Governor or SIW Region locally. - 5.
 Other individuals who are not included in any priority group but meet WIOA Title I Adult program eligibility.